11 Psychology Internships for High School Students

 Eligibility: All high school students

 The Psychology Institute is a week-long program that combines university-level learning with hands-on experiences.
-At Wake Forest, students will have the opportunity to dive deep into the academic world of psychology with the guidance of industry professionals and esteemed faculty from the university.
-It is an intensive, overnight program where students can conduct observational studies, participate in brain dissections, and present research findings, among other things.
-Overall, this is another unique avenue for gaining more exposure to the field of psychology at an advanced level that is sure to prove useful for any career in psychology or neuroscience.
+At Wake Forest, you will explore academic psychology with the guidance of industry professionals and faculty from the university.
+It is an intensive overnight program where you will conduct observational studies, participate in brain dissections, and present your research findings.

 Cost: Varies for residential/commuter students, ranging from $7,000-$13,000